-This page is intended to give you a brief overview of the four most widely awarded campaign medals for the First World War.
+This page is intended to give you a brief overview of the four most widely awarded campaign medals for the First World War along with other medals often encountered with them.
 Detailed guides to each of the medals can be found by clicking on the photographs of each WW1 medal or by clicking on the links below:

 - 1914 Star

 - Territorial Force Efficiency Medal

 - Queen’s South Africa Medal